quantumpipes/lucy-in-the-loop/EULA-BINARY.md

 modify configurations or code.
 All outputs are generated text or signals that may be inaccurate or inappropriate.
 YOU must independently review outputs and changes before acting on them.
+   • See OUTPUTS-LICENSE.md for terms governing ownership and use of model outputs.

 6) Privacy.
 The Software is designed to operate offline with local storage by default.
 You control your data on your device.
 See docs/privacy-policy.md for details.